jwmatthys/rtcmix-android/README.md

 rtcmix-android
 ==============

-Android App which uses RTcmix audio library
+DroidMix is an Android front-end for the RTcmix audio library, http://rtcmix.org